plindhorst/snake/README.md

 libsdl2-mixer-dev

 Compile with:
-"gcc -g -o snake -lSDL2 -lSDL2_ttf -lSDL2_mixer -no-pie snake.s"
+"gcc -o snake -lSDL2 -lSDL2_ttf -lSDL2_mixer -no-pie snake.s"

 Launch with:
-"./snake <difficulty>"
-where <difficulty> is a number between 1-9 (optional, defaults to 5).
+"./snake *difficulty*" where *difficulty* is a number between 1-9 (optional, defaults to 5).